-Townsville is also called the 'Capital of North Queensland'.
+Townsville is also called the “Capital of North Queensland.”
 The city sits on the waterfront, and provides visitors with easy access to Magnetic Island.
 Enjoy everything Townsville has to offer such as cuddling koalas, diving to see the SS Yongala shipwreck, sail along the Ross River, head to the top of Castle Hill and explore exciting local galleries.
 Townsville enjoys a tropical climate, fascinating history, a relaxed environment and astounding natural beauty.
 Hire a campervan in Townsville to experience more of the city and create unforgettable memories.
-Click here to learn more travel tips.

 View Campervan Rental Locations in Australia in a larger map

-BIG4 Walkabout Palms Caravan Park can be found at 6 University Road.
+Discovery Park Townsville can be found at 6 University Road.
 Powered ensuite sites, powered sites and unpowered camping sites are included on its wide range of accommodation listings.
-The park is near Townsville’s attractions and a shopping precinct, it features a jumping pillow, Internet kiosk, golf course, landscaped gardens, pool and mountain backdrop.
+The park is near Townsville’s attractions and a shopping precinct, it features a jumping pillow, Internet kiosk, golf course, landscaped gardens, swimming pool and waterpark.

-Rowes Bay Caravan Park is located at Heatley Parade, Rowes Bay, Townsville.
+Tasman Holiday Parks Rowes Bay is located at 46 Heatley Parade, Rowes Bay.
 The park is not too far from the centre of Townsville, and offers an attractive view of Magnetic Island amid a tropical rainforest, sandy beaches and outback bush.
-Its facilities include a salt water swimming pool, playground, half tennis court, basketball hoop, clean amenities, separate disabled bathroom, mini-mart, wireless Internet, Internet cafe, gas refills, tour bookings, camp kitchen, laundromats, dump point and a gazebo hut with gas barbecue.
+Its facilities include a swimming pool, playground, half tennis court, basketball hoop, clean amenities, WiFi, gas refills, camp kitchen, laundromats, and dump point.
+It is pet-friendly.

-The Lakes Holiday Park sits at 196 Woolcock Street, Townsville.
-It sits at the heart of Townsville in a tropical paradise.
+The Lakes Holiday Park sits at 196 Woolcock Street, in the heart of Townsville.
 The park is near the SS Yongala Shipwreck site, the Billabong Sanctuary, Castle Hill, Cotters Market, Magnetic Island and the Maritime Museum of Townsville.
-Pets are not welcome on the estate but it is however, children friendly.
+Pets are not allowed.

 Billabong Sanctuary is situated at Muntalunga Drive in Nome.
-The site is not too far from central Townsville and is open everyday except on Christmas Day from 09:00 a.m. to 04:00 p.m.
-The Billabong Sanctuary Park is famous for its on-site educational programs, crocodile feeding time and for homing of animals such as birds, koalas, kangaroos, snakes and wombats.
+The Billabong Sanctuary Park is famous for its on-site educational programs, crocodile feeding time and for housing animals such as birds, koalas, kangaroos, snakes and wombats.
 Visitors are permitted to pet some of the animals.

-Castle Hill is the pink granite mountain that towers above central Townsville.
-The mountain is home to a wide range of plants and animals.
-It is currently a popular leisure destination for both locals and tourists.
+Castle Hill is the pink granite mountain that towers above central Townsville, and is home to a wide range of plants and animals.
 Popular activities in the area are bird watching, jogging and sight seeing.
-Castle Hill provides beautiful panoramic views of Townsville.
+Castle Hill also provides beautiful panoramic views of Townsville.

-Magnetic Island or Maggie lies eight kilometers offshore; it is a mountainous island that got its name after causing a somewhat magnetic effect to the compass of Captain Cook in 1770.
-The island today is a popular holiday destination with features such as a bird sanctuary, national park, World War II forts and scenic walking paths.
-The area's annual events not to be missed are Bay Days Festival, Great Tropical Jazz Party and Magnetic Island Adventurethon.
+Magnetic Island lies eight kilometres offshore; it is a mountainous island that got its name after causing a somewhat magnetic effect to the compass of Captain Cook in 1770.
+Today the island is a popular holiday destination thanks to its bird sanctuary, national park, World War II history and scenic walking paths.

-Maritime Museum of Townsville can be found at 42 - 68 Palmer Street, South Townsville.
-It first opened to the public during 2001 with the support of the Townsville Port Authority and the local community.
+Maritime Museum of Townsville can be found at 42/68 Palmer Street, South Townsville.
 The museum hosts a library, bookshop, souvenir shop and galleries and exhibits.
 The venue’s popular attractions are its collection of SS Yongala memorabilias, the seafarer’s gallery, the bay rock lighthouse, boat shed, federation gallery, boat patrols and model boat building gallery.

-SS Yongala Shipwreck features the luxury ship SS Yongala that sank on March 23 , 1911.
-It is a 109 metre long historic ship now containing a wide range of marine life and serving as the area’s artificial reef.
-It is one of the most astounding dive spots within Australia.
+SS Yongala Shipwreck features the passenger and cargo ship SS Yongala which sank on March 23 , 1911.
+It is a 109 metre long wreck and now hosts a wide range of marine life while serving as the area’s artificial reef.